 Each treatment court has an operational team, which corresponds to Level 1 described earlier.
 As noted in Vermont's Policies and Procedures Manual, the operational team holds Systems Meetings to discuss program-level policies or practices at least every quarter, which aligns with Level 2 described above.
-However, the Systems Meetings would likely benefit from expanded membership that also includes leadership from the partner agencies.
-Additionally, the Statewide Committees provide leadership, collaboration, and process improvements at the state level.
+Additionally, the Statewide Committees provide leadership, collaboration, and process improvements at a state level.